 Like any alcohol, you can find high-end brands or more affordable options at the liquor store.

 With so many orange liqueurs out there, the invention of triple sec becomes a tad blurry.
 Many came into invention around different parts of the world, and some inspired others.
 The Dutch East India Company began making a liqueur using dried orange peels from the island of Curacao combined with herbs and spices – what we now know as curacao liqueur.

 Triple sec is a generic name for an orange liqueur that originated in France.
-The Combier distillery claims to be the inventors of triple sec.
+The Combier distillery claims to be the inventor of triple sec.
 In 1834, Jean-Baptiste Combier began making an orange-flavored liqueur in the Loire Valley in France.
 At first, the drink was named Combier Liqueur d’Orange, but then the name slowly shifted towards triple sec.

 To make the liqueur, they used Haitian orange peels, Normandy sugar beets, pure alcohol, and a secret ingredient.
 They sun-dry the peels of the oranges in neutral alcohol for at least 24 hours.
-Typically, most oranges are picked while still green as the high concentration of essential oils gives it a more intense citrus flavor.
+Typically, most oranges are picked while still green, as the high concentration of essential oils gives them a more intense citrus flavor.
 Next, they would triple distill the alcohol in copper stills for maximum flavor and quality.
 To this day, the Combier family still uses the same copper stills.